 Peregrinus For foreign military personnel who have served in or supported the U.S. Infantry.

 SHIELD OF SPARTA - HEROINE OF THE INFANTRY is awarded to a spouse who has contributed significantly to the Infantry.
 The NIA's goal is to recognize spouses of Infantrymen and other Soldiers in support roles, whose contributions deserve special recognition by the National Infantry Association and the Infantry community.
-The award is a token of appreciation for the sacrifice and commitment demanded of the wives and supporters of Infantrymen.
-It further symbolizes these women as true patriots with selfless ideals and the courage to send their Infantrymen into harms way.
+The award is a token of appreciation for the sacrifice and commitment demanded of the wives and supporters of Infantrymen and other Soldiers.
+It further symbolizes these women as true patriots with selfless ideals and the courage to send their Soldier into harm's way.

 PREVIOUS RECIPIENTS (updated periodically) VIEW (PDF)